 Day 5.
 Birding Zapotén and the Sierra de Bahoruco

-Today will require an early start, and we will need to be up and going at predawn, as we ascend the Sierra de Bahoruco on a very rough and slow-going track, to allow us to be in the Zapotén sector, towards the top of the mountain, at dawn.
-This is the prime birding area and easily allows some of the finest birding in the country, with the montane forest playing host to many of the island’s sought-after endemics.
+Today will require an early start, and we will need to be up and going at predawn, as we ascend the Sierra de Bahoruco on a very rough and slow-going track to allow us to be in the Zapotén sector, towards the top of the mountain, at dawn.
+This is a prime birding area and easily allows some of the finest birding in the country, with the montane forest playing host to many of the island’s sought-after endemics.
 Our travel up to Zapotén at predawn will give us a good chance for the difficult Hispaniolan Nightjar.
 After arriving in the Zapotén sector at first light our first key species is La Selle Thrush, and we will need to keep a beady eye on the road as it forages along it in the very early morning – presenting us with our only chance for this species.
 We will spend the morning birding in the Zapotén sector, having a picnic breakfast, before gradually working our way back down the rough track.
 The forest rings with the calls of Rufous-throated Solitaire, and this skulker usually takes a bit of effort to find, while Narrow-billed Tody is normally easy to see.
-We will keep an eye out for Hispaniolan Emerald as they rapidly move through the forest, while Greater Antillean Elaenia and Hispaniolan Pewee are normally more sedate.
+We will keep an eye out for Hispaniolan Emerald as it rapidly moves through the forest, while Greater Antillean Elaenia and Hispaniolan Pewee are normally more sedate.
 The difficult and skulking Western Chat-Tanager is another key species here, as are the rather puzzling Green-tailed and White-winged Warblers.
 While the former requires lots of effort to see, the latter two are normally more confiding.
 Other species present include Hispaniolan Trogon, Antillean Piculet, Hispaniolan Woodpecker, Stolid Flycatcher, Antillean Siskin, Bicknell’s Thrush (with some luck), Black-crowned Tanager, Hispaniolan Spindalis, Antillean Euphonia, and Greater Antillean Bullfinch.
 The pine forests are home to the scarce Hispaniolan Crossbill and Pine Warbler.
 As we begin descending from the Zapotén sector we will keep an eye out for the rare Golden Swallow, now sadly almost certainly extinct in Jamaica, along with Loggerhead Kingbird.
 There is a Northern Potoo stakeout along the road, and we are occasionally treated to day views of this bird.
-Lower down the road, in the foothills, the habitat changes to drier, broad-leafed forest, and here we will search for arguably the country’s most difficult endemic, Bay-breasted Cuckoo.
+Lower down the road, in the foothills, the habitat changes to drier, broad-leaved forest, and here we will search for arguably the country’s most difficult endemic, Bay-breasted Cuckoo.
 This rare and sadly declining species is notoriously difficult to find, and we would count ourselves lucky to see it.
 Flat-billed Vireo also occurs in this area and is normally a bit easier to find.
 The agricultural lands on the outskirts of Puerto Escondido are good to search for Hispaniolan Oriole, Greater Antillean Grackle, and occasional flocks of Antillean Siskins, while they also play host to other widespread species such as Common Ground Dove, Smooth-billed Ani, Burrowing Owl, American Kestrel, Olive-throated Parakeet, Northern Mockingbird, and Yellow-faced Grassquit.
 Our afternoon will be spent birding locally, such as on the Rabo de Gato trail or on the outskirts of Puerto Escondido, or at leisure for those who want a break.

 Overnight: Villa Barrancolí Eco-lodge